danferth/todo/README.md

 ====

 # HOT ISSUE
-- [ ] where the hell did the off canvas menu go!
+- [x] where the hell did the off canvas menu go! -shheez that was too easy :)

 ## The big random list
 - [ ] set `$_GET` in ~~Full Width template for product pages~~ test template to set biology or chemistry and have angular know it